Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 February in Rome is not only about Carnival!
 Although it is the shortest month of the year, its 28 days are full of things to do in Rome.
 In this guide for those with a sweet tooth I show you the sweetest and coffeiest corners of the Eternal City; how to visit the museums for free, without forgetting Valentine's Day and lovers.
 As the Spanish proverb says "lo bueno, si breve, lo bien, dos veces bueno".

-1. Tour Rome's most romantic places for Valentine's Day
+1. Visit the most romantic places in Rome for Valentine's Day

-If you are traveling to Rome with your sweetheart during this time of the year, what could be better than a date to one of the city's famous spots?
-You can enjoy a walk hand in hand through the gardens of Villa Borghese and its magical sculptures, seal your love with a kiss at the Trevi Fountain or take a boat ride on the Tiber.
+If you travel to Rome with your better half during this time of year, you can enjoy a walk hand in hand through the gardens of Villa Borghese and its magical sculptures, seal your love with a kiss at the Trevi Fountain or take a boat ride on the Tiber.
 Just don't forget to throw the traditional coin in the Fountain, or don't you want to come back?

 Take a tour of fountains and squares or discover the padlocked bridges

 Another different plan that you can do with your partner is to tour the best bridges in Rome where you will find a surprise...
-Thousands of padlocks locked!
+Thousands of padlocks!

 This tradition became fashionable a few years ago after the release of the best seller, Ho voglia di te, by Italian author Federico Moccia, which was followed by the movie.
-In the story, the young lovers tie a chain and a padlock on the Milvio Bridge in Rome, throw the key into the Tiber River and swear eternal love to each other.
-So you know!
+In the story, young lovers tie a chain and a padlock to the Milvian Bridge in Rome, throw the key into the Tiber River and swear eternal love to each other.
+So now you know!

 Conquer your partner through the stomach